Stepper motor: NEMA stepper motors

 The US National Electrical Manufacturers Association (NEMA) standardises various dimensions, marking and other aspects of stepper motors, in NEMA standard (NEMA ICS 16-2001).
 NEMA stepper motors are labeled by faceplate size, NEMA 17 being a stepper motor with a 1.7 × 1.7 in faceplate and dimensions given in inches.
 The standard also lists motors with faceplate dimensions given in metric units.
 These motors are typically referred with NEMA DD, where DD is the diameter of the faceplate in inches multiplied by 10 (e.g., NEMA 17 has a diameter of 1.7 inches).
 There are further specifiers to describe stepper motors, and such details may be found in the ICS 16-2001 standard.

 Applications

 Computer controlled stepper motors are a type of motion-control positioning system.
 They are typically digitally controlled as part of an open loop system for use in holding or positioning applications.

 In the field of lasers and optics they are frequently used in precision positioning equipment such as linear actuators, linear stages, rotation stages, goniometers, and mirror mounts.
 Other uses are in packaging machinery, and positioning of valve pilot stages for fluid control systems.

 Commercially, stepper motors are used in floppy disk drives, flatbed scanners, computer printers, plotters, slot machines, image scanners, compact disc drives, intelligent lighting, camera lenses, CNC machines, and 3D printers.
+Some programming hobbyists have used arrays of stepper motors as electronic musical instruments by programming the motors to rotate at the frequencies of different musical tones, in a sequence that imitates that found in a MIDI file.